mrkamel/heartbeat/README.md

 You have two load balancers `1.1.1.1` and `2.2.2.2` and a Failover IP `0.0.0.0` both load balancers are addtionally listening to.

-On `1.1.1.1` your heartbeat config would look like:
+On `1.1.1.1`, the respective parts of your heartbeat config would look like:

 <pre>
-base_url: ...

 failover_ip: 0.0.0.0

 ping_ip: 2.2.2.2